bww/Archetype/README.md

 Or, if you need a literal `\` before a substituted variable, you can do:

-	Substitued variable with literal backslash \\${ parameter_name }
+	Substituted variable with literal backslash \\${ parameter_name }

 And so on...

 	Literal variable expression with literal backslash \\\${ parameter_name }

-Note that **Archetype does not treat the `\` character specially anywhere else in your files**, only when it a sequence of backslashes immediately precede a variable expression.
+Note that **Archetype does not treat the `\` character specially anywhere else in your files**.
+A sequence of backslashes is only significant to Archetype when it immediately precedes a variable expression.
+In any other case it is copied literally.

 ## Which files get variable substitution?
 Since only text files can be scanned for variable substituion, not all files are filtered.
 Out of the box, Archetype will scan for variable expressions in files with a [UTI](http://en.wikipedia.org/wiki/Uniform_Type_Identifier) that conforms to any of the following: